Cervical cancer risks and causes

 You can view and print the quick guides for all the pages in the about cervical cancer section.

-Almost 3,400 women are diagnosed with cervical cancer in the UK each year.
-Overall, 2 out of every 100 cancers diagnosed in women (2%) are cervical cancers.
+Around 3,100 women are diagnosed with cervical cancer in the UK each year.
+Overall, about 2 out of every 100 cancers diagnosed in women (2%) are cervical cancers.
 But it is the most common cancer in women under 35 years old.

 Around 4 million women are invited for cervical screening each year in England.
-About 1 out of every 100 women screened have a moderate or high grade abnormality (1%).
+About 1 out of every 100 women screened has a moderate or high grade abnormality (1%).
 Early treatment can prevent these cervical changes developing into cancer.

 Anything that increases your risk of getting a disease is called a risk factor.
 Different cancers have different risk factors.
 This page discusses the risk factors for cervical cancer.
 Even if you have one or more of the risk factors below, it does not mean that you will definitely get cervical cancer.